vimalsingh1/python-practical/README.md

 # python-practical
-hey i'm vimal singh and this my python practical repository
+hey i'm vimal singh and this is my python practical repository